Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 Where to Eat & Drink in La Habana, Cuba

-El Arcangel is a cute place for breakfast in Centra Habana.
+El Arcangel is a cute place for breakfast in Central Havana.
 It has affordable prices and a nice variety of dishes.

 My favorite place for dinner is La Fonda del Pirata.
 It’s ideal if you are looking for a lively and friendly vibe, great big dishes, and affordable prices in Habana Vieja.